Answers to Most Frequently Asked Questions

 Q. When can I register for the conference?

-Note: Registrants who are submitting manuscripts must submit via the registration site by May 1, 2013. ( the number of critiques are limited, so it’s advisable to register early.)
+Note: Registrants who are submitting manuscripts for either the contest or workshop critique must submit via the registration site by May 1st. ( the number of critiques are limited, so it’s advisable to register early.)

 Pre-registered conferees need only sign-in and pick up a conferee packet.
 It’s also possible to register at walk-in registration.
 Sign-ups for food functions must be in by noon Friday.